 Yet, despite its dominance, brass band music in Aruba faced challenges over time.
 The rise of amplified music, electronic instruments, and shifting trends led to a decline in traditional brass bands.
 Once a staple of the genre, the iconic wheel-hub percussion sound gradually faded from performances, leaving many to wonder if the spirit of Asambeho was being lost.
 This decline, however, has sparked a renewed interest in preserving and reviving this unique musical tradition.

 Recognizing Asambeho's cultural significance and historical value, the Aruba Tourism Authority has taken a proactive role in preserving and revitalizing this unique musical tradition.
-Just as ATA honored the steelpan in 2024, this year’s Carnival 71 celebrations will highlight Asambeho, ensuring that the rhythm that once defined Aruba’s streets takes center stage once again.
+This is not just a celebration, but a call to action to ensure that the rhythm that once defined Aruba’s streets takes center stage once again.

-ATA has enlisted the Massive Brass Band, led by Roderich Lopez, to restore Asambeho as the heartbeat of Aruba’s Carnival.
-Chosen for their legacy and dedication to traditional brass music, they are the ideal torchbearers for this revival.
-Their deep roots in Asambeho and ability to engage diverse audiences make this performance a celebration of history and a vision for the future.
+In a historic move, ATA has commissioned the Massive Brass Band, under the direction of Mr. Roderich Lopez, to lead the charge in bringing Asambeho back to its rightful place: as the pulse of Aruba’s Carnival.
+Massive Brass Band was chosen for its legacy, authenticity, and dedication to maintaining traditional brass band music, making them the ideal torchbearers for this revival.
+Their deep connection to the roots of Asambeho, combined with their ability to captivate local and international modern audiences, ensures that this performance will be both a celebration of history and a vision for the future.

 After successfully executing the Steelpan Project in 2024 for the Aruba Tourism Authority—a project celebrating and revitalizing an essential part of Aruba’s musical heritage—Go Cultura has proven itself a driving force behind safeguarding and elevating the island’s traditions.
 In 2025, this partnership continues with the Asambeho Project, reaffirming ATA and Go Cultura’s shared commitment to protecting and elevating Aruba’s cultural identity.